Digital Safety • Beginner-friendly • 12–15 min

 Pro tip

 Some VPNs support multi-hop routing.
-It is slower, but adds resilience.
+It is slower, but it can add another layer of separation.

 Tor, I2P, and Decentralized Networks